ContrastFi/woocommerce-random-catalog-sorting/README.md

 ## Performance considerations

 This plugin uses SQL's `ORDER BY RAND()`.
-If you have hundreds of thoudsands of products, the query will be heavy.
+If you have hundreds of thousands of products, the query will be heavy.